-You may also like to read: How to learn AI & ML by yourself?
+You may also like to read: How To Learn Artificial Intelligence?
+Get Started with AI

 By the looks of it, if one needs to invest in Data Science to learn AI.
 According to a survey conducted by Gartner’s 2019 CIO Agenda, organizations jumping to adopt AI have jumped from 4% to 14% between 2018 & 2019.
 Another study conducted by Indeed.com suggests that job posting for AI and data scientists have risen to 29% between 2018 and 2019.